Are Happy Relationships the Fountain of Youth? A 75-Year Harvard Study Has the Answer

 Yet, the need for connection, community, and fellowship remains constant.
 In caring for ourselves as we endeavor to care for others, we need to have the support, connection with, and security of being with others.
 It just IS, and this study clearly proves the case.

 No matter what stage of life you are in, here are some proven tips to keep in mind for maintaining the relationships that will keep you going both now and later in life.

 True intimacy that leads us to feel fulfilled within ourselves and with others requires emotional vulnerability.
 That can be scary, and that’s why the greatest assets we possess to help us create that intimacy are courage and trust.
 The reward is the feeling of closeness, of connection.
 There is nothing …and I mean nothing else that brings us more genuine happiness than that.

 Whether you are forming new relationships or strengthening ones you already have, exposing yourself more can be risky.
 But when you are satisfied that you can share your feelings, and they will likely be received with a positive response (whatever that means for this situation), then dip your proverbial toe in that pool!

 The reward of sharing this vulnerability is a deepening of your relationship, more trust, and another source of connection for you.
 Being connected to others keeps us connected to the world and helps us to continue to feel happy and confident in our place in our community.

 2. Take a chance.

-It’s so easy get into routines and patterns.
-And there are definitely times in our lives where those routines are essential to our wellbeing!
-But just because we are aging, doesn’t mean we need to stop trying new things, developing new interests, or meeting new people.
+It’s so easy to get into routines and patterns.
+And there are definitely times in our lives when those routines are essential to our well-being!
+But just because we are aging doesn’t mean we need to stop trying new things, developing new interests, or meeting new people.